 - IP addresses and fully qualified hostnames of their nameservers.

-DLS does not provide Primary DNS service to customers who are considered to be Internet Resellers (such as an ISP, Virtual Hosting Service, etc).
+provide Primary DNS service to customers who are considered to be Internet Resellers (such as an ISP, Virtual Hosting Service, etc).

 DLS can provide Secondary DNS to customers who are considered to be Internet Resellers, but only for the second-level domain of the customer (not the customer’s customers).